interdependence/ansible-role-borgmatic/README.md

 ## Requirements

-If remote servers are configured in [repository-restricted] mode, and key based authentication is enforced, a privileged key on the control node must be used to perform management of the remote backup servers.
+If remote backup servers are configured in [repository-restricted] mode, and key based authentication is enforced, an unrestricted key on the control node must be used to perform management of the remote backup servers.
 In order to protect repository integrity in the event that the control node is compromised, this key should be passphrase protected.

-Once the privileged public key has been manually added to the remote backup servers `authorized_keys` file, password authentication can be disabled.
+Once the unrestricted public key has been manually added to the remote backup servers `authorized_keys` file, password authentication can be disabled.
 For [rsync.net] this can be done using the [rsync.net web interface].

 ## Role Variables